You’ll know from browsing Begin’s products that we — along with many parents and educators — love hands-on learning.

 What Is Hands-On Learning?

-Hands-on learning is all about learning through doing.
-It allows students to gain knowledge of the topic or concept they are studying through experience.
+Hands-on learning uniquely allows kids to gain knowledge of the topic or idea they’re learning through experience.
+And also?
+It’s really fun!

-This allows kids to engage the subject matter with their hands and create something or solve a problem.
-They are able to touch and manipulate the objects they are learning about.
+This type of learning allows kids to engage the subject matter with their hands to create something or solve a problem.
+They are able to touch and manipulate the objects they are learning about, which is an additional sensory experience.

 This approach goes by a variety of names.
-Some of the most common are experiential learning, learning-by-doing, or project-based learning.
-(These all mean the same thing.)
+Some of the most common are experiential learning, learning-by-doing, or project-based learning, but they all mean the same thing.

-A few subjects come to mind when thinking about hands-on learning — for example, science and art classes.
-Paint brushes, safety goggles, drawing materials, and so much more are all a part of this learning method.
+A few subjects come to mind when thinking about hands-on learning — like science and art classes.
+Paint brushes, safety goggles, drawing materials, and so much more are all a part of this super engaging learning method.

 While these subjects have traditionally taken on the experiential learning philosophy, the reality is this approach can be applied to almost any subject.